3 min • read

 Codegen without using a Template

-To just generate the OpenAPI Spec-based code, pass the argument to not use a template.
+To just generate the OpenAPI Spec-based code, pass the argument to use our go template.
+This template is publicly available to view in our Github Generators Repository.

 Build and run a local container with a remote server